RoboMod/dokku-ldap/README.md

 ## commands

 ```
-(ldap:clone <name> <new-name>  Create container <new-name> then copy directory from <name> into <new-name>)
+ldap:clone <name> <new-name>        Create container <new-name> then copy directory from <name> into <new-name>
 ldap:create <name>                  Create an ldap service with environment variables
 ldap:destroy <name>                 Delete the service and stop its container if there are no links left
 ldap:enter <name> [command]         Enter or run a command in a running ldap service container
 ldap:export <name> > <file>         Export a dump of the ldap service directory
 ldap:expose <name> [port]           Expose an ldap service on custom port if provided (random port otherwise)
 ldap:import <name> < <file>         Import a dump into the ldap service directory
 ldap:info <name>                    Print the connection information
 ldap:link <name> <app>              Link the ldap service to the app
 ldap:list                           List all ldap services
 ldap:logs <name> [-t]               Print the most recent log(s) for this service
+ldap:modify <name>                  Modify <name> via ldapmodify interactively
 ldap:promote <name> <app>           Promote service <name> as LDAP_URL in <app>
 ldap:restart <name>                 Graceful shutdown and restart of the ldap service container
+ldap:search <name> [parameters]     Search in the $PLUGIN_SERVICE service directory
 ldap:start <name>                   Start a previously stopped ldap service
 ldap:stop <name>                    Stop a running ldap service
 ldap:unexpose <name>                Unexpose a previously exposed ldap service
 ldap:unlink <name> <app>            Unlink the ldap service from the app
 ```

 ## usage